jlowder/rmatch/README.md

  (match-let* ((pat seq) ...) body)
 ~~~

-Similar to _match-let_ except that symbols bound in each _pat_ expression are available to subsequent _seq_ expressions.
+Similar to `match-let` except that symbols bound in each `pat` expression are available to subsequent `seq` expressions.

-Example;
+Example:

 ~~~lisp
 (let ((b 100))